Jane Taylor (poet)

 Jane Taylor (23 September 1783 – 13 April 1824) was an English poet and novelist best known for the lyrics of the widely known "Twinkle, Twinkle, Little Star".
 The sisters Jane and Ann Taylor and their authorship of various works have often been confused, partly because their early ones were published together.
-Ann Taylor's son, Josiah Gilbert, wrote in her biography, "Two little poems – 'My Mother,' and 'Twinkle, twinkle, little Star' – are perhaps more frequently quoted than any; the first, a lyric of life, was by Ann, the second, of nature, by Jane; and they illustrate this difference between the sisters."
+Ann Taylor's son, Josiah Gilbert, wrote in her biography, "Two little poems – 'My Mother', and 'Twinkle, twinkle, little Star' – are perhaps more frequently quoted than any; the first, a lyric of life, was by Ann, the second, of nature, by Jane; and they illustrate this difference between the sisters."

 Biography

 Early life

 Born in London, Jane Taylor lived with her family at Shilling Grange in Shilling Street, Lavenham, Suffolk, where her house can still be seen.
 Her mother was the writer Ann Taylor.
-In 1796–1810, she lived in Colchester.
-"Twinkle, Twinkle, Little Star" was written in New House, Ongar, as confirmed by descendants of the Taylor family.
+In 1796–1810, she lived in Colchester, where she is believed to have written "Twinkle, Twinkle, Little Star", which was first published in 1806.
+A less convincing claim is that it was written in New House, Ongar, as suggested by some descendants of the Taylor family.
 The Taylor sisters belonged to an extensive literary family.
 Their father, Isaac Taylor of Ongar, was an engraver and later a dissenting minister.
 Their mother, Ann Taylor (née Martin) (1757–1830), wrote seven works of moral and religious advice, two of which were fictionalized.